Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

    :statuscode 200: Netvalue statistics succesfuly queried.
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
-   :statuscode 500: Internal Rotki error.
+   :statuscode 500: Internal backend error.

 Statistics for asset balance over time
 ======================================